 (1.)
-In the first place, it is by no means clear that the Company could have Reasons why they ventured at that time to carry out into execution, at least undisturbed, such an could not. act of power as depriving the country of its constitutional head.
-This is partly shown by what is stated in the above Despatch; but what is there stated was merely a portion of the difficulties into which they would necessarily have been plunged by such an exercise of power.
-To have suppressed the Nabobship would at once have been to have aroused the hostility, not merely of all the Princes of the blood royal, but of the whole native population of the Carnatic; and the fires of revolt would, at the call of some chief, have burst out in every district of the province.
+In the first place, it is by no means clear that the Company could have ventured at that time to carry out into execution, at least undisturbed, such an act of power as depriving the country of its constitutional Head.
+This is partly shown by what is stated in the above Dispatch; but what is there stated was mercly a portion of the difficulties into which they would necessarily have been plunged by such an exercise of power.
+To have suppressed the Nabobship would at once have been to have aroused the hostility, not merely of all the Princes of the blood-royal, but of the whole native population of the Carnatic; and the fires of revolt would, at the call of some chief, have burst out in every district of the province.
 Not only so; but it would at once have brought into the field some of the great native powers, such as the Mahrattas, who would naturally have foreseen in such an act a blow struck which was ultimately to reach themselves.
 The British Government would, therefore, have been immediately involved in an alarming, and, perhaps, fatal war, where they would necessarily have been deprived, from the nature of the case, of all native support.

 (2.)
 But such a proceeding would have been a direct outrage upon those laws by which nations are regulated in their dealings with each other.
-Even admitting, to the fullest extent, that the correspondence with the Sultan of Mysore had indicated the most perverse hostility to the British power, the whole extent to which that could properly have gone, would only have been to have terminated the alliance; and certainly, in no point of view, would it, according to ordinary usages, have even terminated that alliance without a previous demand for explanations.
+Even admitting, to the fullest extent, that the correspondence with the Sultan of Mysore had indieated the most perverse hostility to the British power, the whole extent to which that could properly have gone, would only have been to have terminated the alliance; and certainly, in no point of view, would it, according to ordinary usages, have even terminated that alliance without a previous demand for explanations.
 But, in the circumstances as they stood, the English Company could not have been justified in venturing upon such a flagrant act as stamping out the kingly name and dignity of their ally without doing an act of outrage and iniquity which would have involved the British name in universal infamy; and it is clear enough, even from the papers in this case, that the Company were fully alive to the importance of maintaining their credit with the native powers, and even before the whole world.

 (3.)
 But the abolition of the Nabobship was not in the least one of the objects for which the Company were desirous.
-In the whole course of their voluminous N 3 correspondence, such an idea never escapes them.
+In the whole course of their voluminous correspondence, such an idea never escapes them.
 The object which they had in view was, as has been again and again stated, simply the attainment of a proper security for the interests which they had created for themselves in the Carnatic.
-To attain this end they had even stretched a point.
-But if they succeeded in obtaining the elevation of one willing to make concession of their demands, they insured, in the first place, the attainment of their object, with every appearance at least of lawful authority; and, in the next place they avoided the dangers which any act of usurpation or of violence would necessarily have occasioned.
-Hence it was that the Company resolved to lend its "assistance" to elevate Azeem ul Dowlah, who had declared himself willing to accede to their demands; and the very circumstance of the condition in which he was, and of his being no claimant to the throne, was all the stronger inducement, inasmuch, as by every feeling of gratitude, he would necessarily be tied all the more strongly to the Company.
-The case being thus relieved of the consideration of what might have been done, it is brought back to the consideration of what, in point of fact, was done.
-And reserving observations to an after stage, what followed, as appearing from the Despatches and other documents, will now be presented; from which it will be seen that the succession having been gently "sided" on to another branch of the family, Azeem ul Dowlah succeeded to the sovereignty of the Carnatic, and Azeem succeeds to the full Sovereignty acquired the whole rank, title, and status which to the Nawaubs had previously of the Carnatic.
+To attain this end, they had even stretched a point.
+But if they succeeded in obtaining the elevation of one willing to make concession of their demands, they insured, in the first place, the attainment of their object, with every appearance at least of lawful authority; and, in the next place, they avoided the dangers which any act of usurpation or of violence would necessarily have occasioned.
+Hence it was that the Company resolved to lend its "assistance" to elevate Azeem ul Dowlah, who had declared himself willing to accede to their demands; and the very circumstance of the condition in which he was, and of his being no claimant to the throne, was all the stronger inducement, inasmuch as, by every feeling of gratitude, he would necessarily be tied all the more strongly to the Company.